Children classed as domestic abuse victims under new guidance | Crown Prosecution Service

 Children classed as domestic abuse victims under new guidance

+Children affected by domestic abuse will be automatically treated as victims regardless of whether they were present during violent incidents, the CPS yesterday announced.

-The changes, which reflect new domestic abuse legislation, mean young people will get automatic access to support like mental health and safeguarding services, with prosecutors asked to consider the powers available to them regarding Special Measures.
+In line with new domestic abuse legislation which mean young people will get automatic access to support like mental health and safeguarding services, we've updated our guidance, asking prosecutors to consider the powers available to them regarding Special Measures.

 "Today’s guidance, which recognises them as victims, not only offers them automatic support but means the effect on them is considered as part of the justice process.